 Residence Hall Conduct Board/Committee on Student Conduct Committee Pre-Hearing

-Purpose of AppealWhile the process of an appeals hearing with an administrator or the Committee on Student Conduct is fairly similar to the process followed in original administrative or board hearings, there are some key differences.
+Purpose of AppealWhile the process of an appeal hearing with an administrator or the Committee on Student Conduct is fairly similar to the process followed in original administrative or board hearings, there are some key differences.
 These differences include:

-- The purpose of an appeals hearing is to review the decision(s) made by a hearing officer or board.
+- The purpose of an appeal hearing is to review the decision(s) made by a hearing officer or board.
 Generally, this means that the case will not be re-heard.
 Instead, the board or administrator will review information used in the original hearing as well as any other additional information the student provides in support of their appeal.
 The decision made by the board or administrator hearing the appeal will be made in light of the reason identified for the basis for appeal.

 - The student requesting an appeal identifies the reason for their appeal.
 The Committee on Student Conduct reviews the information regarding how the initial decision was made, and may make one of four decisions: